-Table V lists the results.
-For each approach three values are listed: i) the mean solving time (mean) in milliseconds, ii) the number of instances that could not be solved in under three minutes (#t/o), and iii) the number of instances that were successfully solved within the timeout limit (#ok).
+Table VI lists the results.
+For each approach three values are listed: 1) the mean solving time (mean) in milliseconds; 2) the number of instances that could not be solved in under 3 min (#t/o); and 3) the number of instances that were successfully solved within the timeout limit (#ok).
 Note that the number of solved instances is the most important metric here, as it captures in essence how practical an algorithm is.
 Given a bound on runtime, we obviously prefer the algorithm that can solve the most problems within that bound.
 A similar metric is commonly used in SAT solver competitions.

 The results show that using topological structure enumeration can significantly improve the solving time, as well as the number of solved instances.
-For NPN4, our fencebased algorithm is more than 19% faster than our baseline implementation.
+For NPN4, our fence-based algorithm is more than 19% faster than our baseline implementation.
 All algorithms find the solutions for all problem instances.
-For FDSD6, Fence is 2x faster than SSV.
+For FDSD6, Fence is $2 \times$ faster than SSV.
 Again, there are no timeouts.
-For PDSD6, Fence is also 2x faster than SSV and we also have 2x fewer timeouts.
+For PDSD6, Fence is also $2 \times$ faster than SSV and we also have $2 \times$ fewer timeouts.
 The same observation can be made for the 8-input function sets.
-For FDSD8, Fence is 63.43% faster than SSV.
+For FDSD8, Fence is again $2 \times$ faster than SSV.
+Finally, for PDSD8, Fence is 63.43% faster than SSV.
 Again, fence-based synthesis has fewer timeouts.
 In fact, the table shows that it dominates SSV with respect to the number of solved instances.
 In summary, we see that the gains from using topological constraints can be substantial.